samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
 This prevention of offensive output is the result of the default content filters in Azure AI.

-> **Tip**: For more details about the categories and severity levels used in content filters, see [Content filtering](https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering) in the Azure AI documentation.
+> **Tip**: For more details about the categories and severity levels used in content filters, see Content filtering +++https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering+++ in the Azure AI documentation.

 ### Introduction to performance evaluation